krish1411995/Web-Technology/Airline-JsonData/README.md

 executed within a browser.<br>

-• Your program should display a text box to enter the JSON file name as shown below on Figure 1.
-On clicking the “Submit Query” button, your program should display the table as shown below, Figure 2.
+• Your program should display a text box to enter the JSON file name as shown below.
+On clicking the “Submit Query” button, your program should display the table as shown below.
 If the text box is left empty and Submit Query is clicked, an appropriate error message must be shown.<br>
 Figure 1: Initial Page<br>